■ Living Clinical Ledger

 How Does the Integration Process Work?

-Before Your Psychedelic Session: Pre-Integration Preparation
+Before Your Psychedelic Session: Preparation

-Immediately After Your Session: Post-Session Processing
+Immediately After Your Session: Processing

 Ongoing Integration: Sustained Therapeutic Work